-Parkinson’s disease can affect a person’s sexuality through loss of neurological control of body movements or medication side effects.
-A person may experience reduced sexual feeling and function, or an increase in desire (hypersexuality).
-Communication and professional counselling or medical treatment can help.
+Parkinson’s disease can affect a person’s sexuality as a result of changes in the brain’s ability to produce dopamine, and altered body movements or medication side effects.
+A person may experience reduced sexual feeling and changes in function, or an increase in desire (hypersexuality).
+Communication and professional counselling, or medical treatment can help.

-Parkinson’s disease can affect a person’s sexuality.
-It is a progressive neurological condition that affects the control of body movements.
+PParkinson’s disease can affect a person’s sexuality.
+It is a progressive neurological condition that affects the brains production of dopamine which, in turn can affect sexual function and control of body movements.
 Parkinson’s disease or its treatments may cause sexual problems (dysfunctions) or affect a person’s relationships.

 Other factors that may cause sexual problems for a person with Parkinson’s include depression, grief and anger, stress, problems with body image or self-esteem, and disease-related fatigue.
 Parkinson’s can affect your partner’s sexuality too.

 Open communication and understanding are the best remedies for relationship and sexual problems.
 Professional counselling or medical treatment can also help.
 However, always see your doctor if you are concerned about your medical condition, treatment, sexuality or sexual relationship.